Esraa-Said/MEAN_Stack_ASU/session-11/user-auth-steps.md

 **What this code does as a whole:**

-- Injects the `Auth` service.
+* Injects the `Auth` service.
-- Calls `login()` with default credentials when the button is clicked.
+* Calls login with default credentials when clicked.
-- Prints the token to the console if login is successful, or logs the error if not.
+* Logs the token if successful, or logs the error if not.

 ---

-## 3️⃣ UserModel – Storing and validating tokens
+## UserModel – Storing and validating tokens

-- create class `UserModel` in `models` folder.

 ```ts
 export class UserModel {